MicrosoftDocs/executable-docs/README.md

         │       └── my-script.yaml
         ```

-    - Ensure that the Exec Doc contains at least 1 code block and every input code block's type in the Exec Doc is taken from this list (this does not apply to [result blocks](https://github.com/Azure/InnovationEngine/blob/main/README.md#result-blocks), explained later in this doc):
+    - Ensure that the Exec Doc contains at least 1 code block and every input code block's type in the Exec Doc is taken from this list:

         - bash
         - azurecli
         - azure-cli-interactive
         - azurecli-interactive

         **Example:**